London and Continental Railways

-The company was originally established in 1994 as a private consortium to own European Passenger Services and build the Channel Tunnel Rail Link (CTRL) under a contract agreed with the government.
+Platform4 is a company originally established in 1994 as London and Continental Railways (LCR), as a private consortium to own European Passenger Services and build the Channel Tunnel Rail Link (CTRL) under a contract agreed with the UK government.
 After the full length of the CTRL was opened and rebranded as High Speed 1 (HS1) in late 2007, the company subsequently ran into financial difficulties and was nationalised in June 2009.
+LCR then became a state-owned company that developed former railway land, until it merged with Network Rail's property team in 2025 to create Platform4.

 History

 Creation

 LCR was established in 1994 during the privatisation of British Rail.
 LCR bid for and won the contract from the UK government in 1996 to build and operate the Channel Tunnel Rail Link between London and the Channel Tunnel, under the terms of the Channel Tunnel Rail Link Act 1996.
 As part of this deal European Passenger Services (EPS) and Union Railways, companies owned by British Rail, were transferred to LCR ownership, as well as key pieces of railway infrastructure including St Pancras railway station and the King's Cross Central lands nearby.

 EPS was the British arm of the joint Eurostar operation, along with SNCF in France and SNCB in Belgium.
 LCR renamed EPS as Eurostar (UK) Ltd (EUKL).
 Union Railways had been developing plans for the CTRL since before the opening of the Channel Tunnel and became the construction company of the CTRL under the ownership of LCR.
 To aid the construction process, Union Railways was empowered by the British government to make use of compulsory purchase orders as a reserve measure for land acquisition.

 The original shareholders of LCR were Bechtel (19%), Warburg (19%), Virgin Group (18%), National Express (17.5%), SNCF (8.5%), London Electricity (8.5%), Arup (3.5%), Halcrow (3%) and Systra (3%).
 As part of the 1996 contract, LCR was to finance and construct the CTRL itself, funding the project from income received from the Eurostar operation.
 LCR also planned to raise additional capital from a partial stock market flotation once the project was underway.